 As we age, our bones can become weaker.
 This is an issue that especially affects women, which is due to the fact that bone density/bone strength is highly dependent on estrogenic systems.
-As women age, estrogenic systems can start to decrease, as does bone strength along with it.
 Silymarin from milk thistle appears to be able to modulate estrogenic activity in a manner that it highly beneficial for bone strength.
 This effect is not limited to women and applies to men too, as estrogen also plays an important role in the physiology of male bodies and their skeletal systems.
 That being said, the male body is much less reliant on estrogenic functioning, which is why weakening of bones tends to occur earlier in women than it does in men.

 The Anatomy of a Bone

 It appears that through estrogen receptor beta (ER-beta), milk thistle can help pull minerals into bones.
 More specifically, it appears that milk thistle can significantly increase serum levels of parathyroid hormone (PTH).
 PTH is an important regulator of calcium and phosphate in bone metabolism.
 Short bursts of increased PTH can activate osteoblasts, which are cells that help synthesize bone.
-By activating osteoblasts through PTH, milk thistle may be able to prevent age related decline in bone strength.
+By activating osteoblasts through PTH, milk thistle may be able to promote bone strength.
 Furthermore, milk thistle may also help heal bones after injury.

 Taking into account the effects of a milk thistle supplement on bone health, it may be good to take a milk thistle supplement alongside bone healthy vitamins and minerals such as Vitamin D, Vitamin K and calcium in an effort to keep our bones strong.
-This would be beneficial for both preventing acute bone injury, such as in a sports injury and for fortifying our bones as we age!
+This would be beneficial for both acute bone injury, such as in a sports injury and for fortifying our bones!